Skip to content

 Instructions

-1. In large pot, bring water to boil.
+• In large pot, bring water to a boil.

-3. In meantime, bring potatoes to boil by peeling and cubing potatoes then setting in large saucepan or pot.
-Add enough water to cover tops of potatoes and 1/2 to 1 teaspoon salt to water.
+• Peel and cube potatoes then set them in a large saucepan or pot.
+Add enough water to cover the tops of potatoes and 1/2 to 1 teaspoon salt to water.
+Bring to a boil.

-5. Cover pot with lid and cook potatoes in gently boiling water until tender (about 15 minutes).
-Use fork to test if tender enough.
-Drain potatoes in colander and set aside.
+• Reduce heat to medium-low.
+Cover pot with lid and cook potatoes until tender (about 15 minutes, use a fork to test).
+Drain potatoes in a colander and set aside.

-6. In large pan, heat coconut oil, then add cumin seeds and let crackle.
+• In a large pan, heat coconut oil, then add cumin seeds and let crackle.

-7. Add chopped onion, saving 1 tablespoon for garnish.
-Once onions are translucent, add carrots and cook for 5 minutes.
+• Add chopped onion, saving 1 tablespoon for garnish.
+Once the onion is translucent, add carrots and cook for 5 minutes.

-9. Add boiled cauliflower and potato, then using potato masher and mash everything into mushy paste and cook until all water dries out.
+• Add boiled cauliflower and potato.
+Using a potato masher, mash everything into a mushy paste and cook until all water dries out.

-10. Turn heat off, add kale leaves and lime juice, mix well, and cover pan with lid.
-Let kale leaves cook for 5 minutes.
+• Turn the heat off.
+Add the kale leaves, and lime juice, and mix well.
+Cover the pan with a lid and cook for 5 minutes.

 BON APPÉTIT!